Pound Street Rail Bridge

-Universal Cranes provided cranage for the Grafton Rail Bridge Replacement on Pound Street.
+Working within a tight shutdown timeframe, Universal Cranes installed the Grafton Rail Bridge Replacement on Pound Street, Grafton, NSW.

 The Universal Cranes team worked hard to complete the installation of the new Pound Street rail bridge in Grafton, NSW over the Queen’s Birthday long weekend in June 2019.
 This was part of the wider project lead by Fulton Hogan to demolish the current rail bridge and replace it with a 42m steel truss bridge in a tight shutdown timeframe of just 72 hours.
 Universal Cranes provided detailed lift engineering, on-site lift coordination and supervision, and heavy lift cranage for the project.